PanDAWMS/panda-docs/docs/source/client/pchain.rst

     :language: yaml
     :caption: scatter_body.cwl

-The sliced values are passed :brown:`loop_main.cwl` as local variables :hblue:`param_sliced_x` and :hblue:`param_sliced_y` in the sub-workflow.
+The sliced values are passed to :brown:`loop_main.cwl` as local variables :hblue:`param_sliced_x` and :hblue:`param_sliced_y` in the sub-workflow.
 In each iteration the :blue:`checkpoint` step above updates the values in the arrays, so that :hblue:`%{blah}` in ``opt_args`` is replaced with the updated value when the task is actually executed.